physivitis/slate/README.md

 ## What SLATE does NOT provide

 - It does **not** make training **faster** than NSA.
 SLATE adds guarantees on top of NSA's existing efficiency.
-- Innovation 2 (Fisher selection) is **not** currently implemented in working code.
-It is specified in the paper and patent; validation is deferred.
+- Innovation 2 (Fisher selection) is not yet validated for advantage at scale and is not yet integrated into the main training loop.
+A stable standalone prototype exists.
 - All current validation is at **toy scale** (1.85M parameters, Shakespeare, 256-token sequences).
 Production-scale validation is planned but not done.

 ## Quick start